brandonchastain/bns/readme.md

-# BNS Suite
+# BNS (DNS Server)

-Simple implementation of DNS components.
-- bns (nameserver)
-- stub resolver
+Simple implementation of a DNS nameserver in C#.
+Currently it is only a Stub Resolver, but it is extensible to support other resolution strategies such as recursive queries or responding with authoritatively.